delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 ![img](https://cdn-images-1.medium.com/max/800/1*ddvmo7Xf05rQpoKJC9ARog.gif)

-Uniform Cost search is Dijkstra’s Algorithm but rather than finding the single shortest path to every point in the search tree it finds the single shortest path to the goal node.
+Uniform Cost search is Dijkstra's Algorithm but rather than finding the single shortest path to every point in the search tree it finds the single shortest path to the goal node.

-Breathd first search is only optimal when all steps cost the same, because it always expands the shallowest unexpanded node.
+Breathed first search is only optimal when all steps cost the same, because it always expands the shallowest unexpanded node.
 With a simple extension to breadth first search we can create an algorithm that is optimal for any cost.
 Instead of expanding the shallowest node like with BFS it instead expands the node, n, with the **lowest path cost**.

 If all steps cost the same then Uniform Cost Search is identical to BFS.